Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Results

-Figure~\ref{fig:fig10} depicts the observed data from NSW, QLD, and TAS in the form of a quantile distribution of the data before and after lockdown intervention to examine the likely concentration of the pandemic effect in the distribution of electricity demand.
-Given the degree of state restriction, the intervention effect in Tasmania is low and less than in the other states.
-Hence, such as in the European case, we start by verifying the results for the control units (Tasmania) in the Australian energy use case which are shown in Table~\ref{tab:table3}.
+As discussed previously in Section \ref{summary}, given the degree of state restriction, the intervention effect in Tasmania is low and less than in the other states.
+Hence, such as in the European case, we start by verifying the results for the control units (Tasmania) in the Australian energy use case which are shown in Table~\ref{tab:table1}.
 We see that here, the DeepAR model outperformed all benchmark models.
 Along with the better distribution recovery ability, the model surpassed all models in analysing the median point forecasting errors.
 After the DeepAR model, the TBATS model is adequate for point forecasting, whereas the probabilistic error metric of the RNN model is comparable to DeepAR in predicting probabilistic forecasts.

 Moving on to the analysis of the Australian treated states, we focus our analysis on the DeepAR results, considering it is the best performing method in the previous baseline control error discussion.
 The DeepAR point forecasting for NSW (left of Figure~\ref{fig:fig11}a) shows that the peak observed in the daily distribution of the intervention period falls within the model's prediction confidence interval, demonstrating a small impact during the maximum periods of consumption.
-On the other hand, the model's result shows a considerable reduction in the lower quantiles demand.
+On the other hand, the model's result shows considerable reduction in the lower quantiles.
 Both effects are demonstrated by the right plot of Figure~\ref{fig:fig11}a, which displays the estimated counterfactual quantile distribution.
-In the case of Tasmania (control unit), the observed data peak is outside the prediction confidence interval (left of Figure~\ref{fig:fig11}b), and the control unit demonstrates a slight positive effect over the demand peaks, which might be due to a warm weather period as Tasmania did not impose lockdowns, and had no Covid-19 cases at the time, so that large behaviour changes in the population seem unlikely.
+In the case of Tasmania (control unit), the observed data peak is outside the prediction confidence interval (left of Figure~\ref{fig:fig11}b), and the control unit demonstrates a slight positive effect over the demand peaks, which might be due to warm weather period as Tasmania did not impose lockdowns, and had no Covid-19 cases at the time, so that large behaviour changes in the population seem unlikely.